petrus-dev/reboot/README.md

 Root access to your device is required to use this application.
 If you are not aware whether or not your device has root access, you probably don't have root access.

+This app runs on Android 1.6+.
+It is quite an old version, so the code uses some deprecated methods.
+One solution could be to use the Android support libraries, but I wanted to keep the app very light, so I only use Android APIs 1.6 for now.
+Don't be surprise when you look at the code if you see deprecated methods.

 ## Supported languages ##
 * English
 * French